Alperenlcr/ArUco_detection_and_approach_via_OpenCV/README.md

 aruco2.py is for passing between two ArUco markers.
 It's like considering them as gate.
 To run you only need to run python code.
 If you have any library missing install them with pip3 command.

-# aruco1.py result on a rover.
+# aruco1.py result on a rover
-Video has delays because video captured from control station and it was far away from rover.
+Video has delays because video captured from control station and it was far away from the rover.
-Code gives command to rover to reach aruco marker.
+Code gives commands to the rover to reach aruco marker autonomously.
 Video is 2x speed.
 -
 https://user-images.githubusercontent.com/75525649/192766198-da427ceb-669d-4279-9280-c71fb9c6b591.mp4